What’s your airplane drink? Some suggestions

 Bloody Beers

-On Canadian flights you’ll find Clamato juice, but it’s Bloody Mary Mix on U.S. flights.
-Pour these tomato-based juices half way into an ice-filled cup and top with beer.
-Solves the warm beer issue and the juice ensures you don’t get too tipsy too fast.
+It solves the warm beer issue and the juice ensures you don’t get too tipsy too fast.
 Be sure to snag a lime wedge and break out a 3-ounce bottle of Louisiana Hot Sauce if so inclined.

 Make it Sour

 You can easily make a brandy, rum or whisky sour while hunkering down in coach class.
-Melt sugar with a a few lemon wedges before adding ice.
+Melt sugar with a few lemon wedges before adding ice.
 Top with the brown booze of your choice.

 Hail Caesar

 A proper Caesar combines vodka, Clamato juice, a few dashes of Worcestershire, Tabasco, lime juice and a salted rim.
 You’ll likely have to forgo the garnish that ranges from a stalk of celery, candied bacon, pickled green bean, etc…. but hey, you’re not on a private jet, now are you?
-You can procure limes and salt from the in-flight attendant and mini-bottles of Tabasco that meet the liquid requirements can be brought on board.
-Worcestershire is going to be your issue, but if they serve spicy Clamato juice, you’ll find it’s an adequate substitute for the tamarind-infused condiment.

 Do you have a go-to airplane drink?
 I’d love to hear what it is.